MicrosoftDocs/SupportArticles-docs/support/browsers/ie-cannot-display-https-site.md

 ---
-title: HTTPS site can‘t be display in IE
+title: HTTPS site can‘t be display in Internet Explorer
-description: This article describes the situation where https sites can't be displayed in IE when SSL 2.0 and TLS 1.2 are loaded. ms.date: 06/09/2020 ms.reviewer:
+description: This article describes the situation where https sites can't be displayed in Internet Explorer when SSL 2.0 and TLS 1.2 are loaded. ms.date: 06/09/2020 ms.reviewer:
 ---